TEM #028: It’s not how, but when (to go back to graduate school).

 Here’s why it makes a difference:

-• If you decide to apply in 2024, now’s the time to create an application strategy for the year
+If you decide to apply this year, now’s the time to create an application strategy for the year

-• If you decide to apply in 2025, you can research programs now and spend this year gaining experiences that will make you a stronger applicant for your schools
+If you decide to apply next year, you can research programs now and spend this year gaining experiences that will make you a stronger applicant for your schools

-(If this is overwhelming, I’m opening up 1:1 graduate school strategy sessions soon to help you figure out what’s best for your life and career!)
+(If this is overwhelming, check out 1:1 graduate school strategy sessions to help you figure out what’s best for your life and career!)

 So how do you know when is the best time for you to go back to school?